pollinations/chucknorris/README.md

 **Returns:**

-- A jailbreak prompt optimized for the specified language model
+- An enhancement prompt optimized for the specified language model

 ## How It Works

 1. The client sends a request with the name of the language model
 2. The server maps the language model name to the corresponding file in the L1B3RT4S repository
-3. The server fetches the jailbreak prompt from the repository
+3. The server fetches the enhancement prompt from the repository
 4. If the repository is not accessible, the server uses a fallback prompt
-5. The server returns the jailbreak prompt to the client
+5. The server returns the enhancement prompt to the client

 ## Supported Language Models